 If you haven’t already sussed it out, we recommend you start with either fine wood shavings (pet bedding) or compressed wood pellets both as a soak in the base of the solids bucket and as a cover material.
 They’re fairly inexpensive, readily available, easy to store and very dry on purchase.
 Above all else, they simply works in most cases.

-Another issue to consider with any compost toilet (whether you use a fan or not) is ventilation – the toilet box itself should be ventilated and the room must have some natural ventilation too.
+Another issue to consider with any compost toilet (whether you use a ventilation fan or not) is ventilation – the toilet box itself should be ventilated and the room must have some natural ventilation too.

 The final issue is whether to put toilet paper in the loo or not.
 If your loo is being used in a glamping site or holiday let, then it can get complicated giving people too many instructions, so the best approach here is let people put paper in the solids bucket, let them use as much cover material as they need, and ensure adequate ventilation (or use a fan to vent odours outside for the ultimate in odour control with minimal user intervention).
 If it’s your own loo, you might want to consider having a separate bin for loo paper which can be composted or burned, but it’s all up to you…